How to Add Alt Text to LinkedIn Images

 This will open a text box labeled "Alt text*".
 Here, you can write a description of the image, keeping within LinkedIn's 120-character limit.
 Once you've entered the description, click Add to save it.

 After you've added alt text to all the images in your post, click Next to proceed.
-This step ensures your content is accessible to people using screen readers, making your visuals inclusive and meaningful.
+This gives screen reader users a description of the visual content.

 Adding Alt Text on Mobile App